Kidney infection: Symptoms, causes, and treatment (original) (raw)

 Risks of complication

 Anyone who suspects they have a kidney infection should seek prompt medical attention.
-Kidney infections may be especially likely to cause complications in:
+Kidney infections are more likely to cause complications in:

-If a person does not seek medical advice, they could develop serious complications.
+A person who does not seek medical advice could develop serious complications.

-Contact a medical professional if a person is:
+Contact a healthcare professional if a person is:

-Often, a kidney infection is the result of a preexisting infection in the urinary tract.
+Often, a kidney infection results from a preexisting infection in the urinary tract.
 The best way to help prevent a kidney infection is by taking steps to help avoid an infection in the urethra or bladder.
-Some tips around factors that can help prevent a kidney infection include the following:
+The American Kidney Fund offers some tips to help prevent a kidney infection.
+These include: